-Kathleen Weiss Hanley joined the faculty in 2015 as the Bolton-Perella Endowed Chair in Finance and is the Director of the Center for Financial Services and the Co-Director of the Fintech Minor.
+Kathleen Weiss Hanley joined the faculty in 2015 as the Bolton-Perella Endowed Chair in Finance.
+She is also the Director of the Center for Financial Services and the Co-Director of the Fintech Minor.
 From 2011 to 2013, she was the Deputy Chief Economist of the Securities and Exchange Commission and the Deputy Director in the Division of Economic and Risk Analysis where she oversaw the integration of economic analysis into policy and rulemaking across a broad range of topics in financial economics including the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Jumpstart Our Business Startups Act.
 In addition, she managed the Division’s research activities, data analytics and risk assessment initiatives.